 Photography Inspiring Children in Conservation (PICC) is a project based upon this concept of truly seeing and engaging with the natural world.
 In working in collaboration with local communities to celebrate their relationship with, and to learn about, their local ecosystem and endangered wildlife, we provide a platform to share traditional ecological knowledge, empowering future generations in conservation issues and solutions, and giving them the skills to be effective in conservation and communication.

-Our goal is to inspire students to become conservation leaders within their communities by providing them with skills and knowledge regarding primate ecology through the arts of photography, illustration, and storytelling.
+Our goal is to inspire students to become conservation leaders within their communities by providing them with skills and knowledge regarding primate ecology and conservation issues and solutions through the arts of photography, illustration, and storytelling.

 Greater than 60% of the more than 500 known primate species are threatened with extinction, and more than 94% of Madagascar’s lemur species are endangered — a situation that is known as the “primate extinction crisis”.